Water and waterways

 Western Water has a Water Treatment plant at Surbiton Park that can be visited by arrangement.

-Information about water tanks and grey water recycling can be obtained by contacting Council's Environment Education Officer on 9747 7200.
+Information about water tanks and grey water recycling can be obtained by contacting our City, Environment & Sustainability team on 9747 7200.